HealthByRo/drf-jwt-devices/README.rst

 **Login & logout view**

-When using the regular JWT login or the device logout view, use the ``HTTP_X_DEVICE_MODEL`` header to pass device model (otherwise, user agent will used instead as the name).
+When using the regular JWT login or the device logout view, use the ``X-Device-Model`` header to pass device model (otherwise, user agent will used instead as the name).
 After a successful login, the permanent token and id of the created device will be returned, for example:
 ::